 (On another note: Going forward, I’m ignoring fast-fashion brands that are based on 6-week merchandise turnovers; most have literally tons of unsold clothing waste.
 I understand that everyone’s “best” price point varies, but there are smaller affordable brands that are better alternatives.)

-So.
-Look forward to more podcasts (on a variety of subjects, but when it makes sense with a focus on the above), women with great style, and hopefully honest conversations about how to incorporate these ideas into our lives.
+So, look forward to more women with great style who incorporate these ideas into their work, wardrobe and lives, and honest conversations about how to bring these ideas into our own lives.
 Learning to love fashion in a new, more thoughtful way feels like a challenge.
-But I love a good challenge and believe change is almost always for the better.
+But I am always up for a good challenge and believe change can be for the better.
+Changes in the fashion industry and how we consume were already long overdue.
+Let’s figure out a new way forward.
 If you ever have thoughts on this you want to share, I would love to hear from you!